Travis

 If —logins=<GITHUB-LOGIN> is not provided then this command will trigger a sync on every user.
 This could result in long runtimes and may impact production operations if you have a large number of total users on your Travis CI Enterprise instance.

-1. Open a SSH connection to the platform machine.
+1. Open an SSH connection to the platform machine.

 2. Initiate a sync by running travis sync_users —logins=<GITHUB-LOGIN>

-RabbiMQ AMQPS issue causes build jobs to never enqueue #
+RabbiMQ AMQPS issue causes build jobs not to enqueue #

 This issue occurs only in TCIE 3.x.
 The TCIE 2.x Rabbit does not contain any AMQPS support.